dungwinux/-blog/_posts/2023-10-29-hacktheboo2023-writeups.md

 date: 2023-10-29 19:30:00 +0000
 categories: security
 tags: ctf
+excerpt: Honing my skills while catching up with the trends
 ---

 It seems like HackTheBox nailed another good CTF this year.
 The challenges are beginner-friendly while at the same time being trendy.
 I will highlight cool ones in this blog post.
 My solve scripts will be available at [here](https://github.com/dungwinux/hacktheboo2023-script).